nrawrx3/voip_service/README.md

 ```

 ### Running as a windows service

+- Use the `.\setup.ps1` script.

+It uses `sc.exe` for creating, starting and stopping the service as follows:

 - Build and ensure the debug exe is at `.\target\debug\voip_service.exe`
 - Run `sc.exe create voipservice binPath= "<project-dir>\target\debug\voip_service.exe"` (Replace <project-dir> with path to checked out repo)